The Trademarks Law Review: Romania

-It is interesting to see if this newly introduced cooling-off period will increase the number of cases when parties reach an amicable settlement.
+Until the moment of this review, there is no sufficient data for concluding if this newly introduced cooling-off period will increase the number of cases when parties reach an amicable settlement.
 Traditionally, amicable settlements are rather rare in Romania.

 No more possibility of appeal for the missed opposition terms

 Under the new law, this is no longer possible.
-Appeal procedure exists but it applies only to challenging the decisions from the examination division or the opposition division.
+An appeal procedure exists but it applies only to challenging the decisions from the examination division or the opposition division.

 Opponents who missed the term to lodge an opposition will have only the possibility to lodge cancellations.

 Shortening the time to reach a decision

 Under the new law, ROPTO is bound to issue a decision on the opposition proceedings within a two-month deadline, calculated from the expiry of all terms given to the parties to make submissions.

 If applied correctly, this provision is expected to lead to shortening considerably the opposition procedure.
 Under the old law, in the majority of the cases, the decision was handed down after more than 12 after the expiry of all terms given to the parties to make submissions.
 However, given the fact that there are no sanctions for lack of compliance with this provision, it is unlikely that it will be implemented.

 Changes related to the exhaustion and cancellation actions